Privacy-preserving fall detection at the edge using Sony IMX636 event-based vision sensor and Intel Loihi 2 neuromorphic processor: Introduction

 \section{Introduction}

 The world population is rapidly growing with an increase in life expectancy, particularly in developed countries~\cite{Bloom_Luca16}.
 Consequently, elderly care is a global concern which is gaining attention.
 In particular, falls are becoming a major public health problem for the elderly~\cite{Tasnim_Eisuke23}.
 According to the World Health Organization, falls are the second most common cause of unintentional injury-related deaths worldwide, after road traffic accidents~\cite{WHO_21}.
 Therefore, there is a growing need for fall detection systems in the healthcare industry.
 A fall detection system aims to trigger an alert \textit{after} a fall has occurred to emergency caregivers~\cite{Wang_etal20}.
 On the one hand, quick response is critical after a fall and medical outcomes of falls as well as the associated healthcare expenses largely depend on rescue time~\cite{Mubashir_etal13,Gharghan_Hashim24}.
-On the other hand, it has been shown that fall detection systems decrease the fear of falling, which in turn can decrease the likelihood of a fall~\cite{Friedman_etal02,Mubashir_etal13}.
+On the other hand, it has been shown that fall detection systems decrease the fear of falling, which in turn can reduce the likelihood of a fall~\cite{Friedman_etal02,Mubashir_etal13}.

 Fall detection systems use two main types of sensors~\cite{Chen_etal17}: body-worn inertial sensors and vision sensors.
 Accelerometers and gyroscopes embedded in smartphones and smartwatches measure body motion independently of environmental factors (e.g., objects, lighting).
 However, continuous wear and regular recharging limit their practicality, particularly for elderly people~\cite{Alam_etal22}.
-In contrast, vision sensors like RGB cameras, infrared cameras, depth cameras, and 3D-based methods using camera arrays are non-intrusive for the user and provide continuous passive monitoring without depending on user compliance.
+In contrast, vision sensors like RGB cameras, infrared cameras, and depth cameras are non-intrusive for the user and provide continuous passive monitoring without depending on user compliance.
 They are therefore useful in settings such as nursing homes, hospitals, or assisted living facilities.
 Combined with deep learning models, vision-based solutions can be highly accurate and adaptable to different environments~\cite{Shojaei-Hashemi_etal18}.
-Yet, privacy concerns remain substantial~\cite{Serpanos_etal08,Igual_etal13} as residents often oppose in-room cameras~\cite{Xu_etal18}.
-Studies on fall detection usually lack strategies to effectively ensure data privacy, which prevents their real-life deployment~\cite{Igual_etal13}.
+Yet, privacy concerns remain substantial~\cite{Serpanos_etal08,Igual_etal13,Prasad_etal24} as residents often oppose in-room cameras~\cite{Xu_etal18}.
+Studies on fall detection usually lack strategies to effectively ensure data privacy, which prevents their deployment in real-world settings~\cite{Igual_etal13}.